mattiasu96/CodingToolsProject/README.md

 ![Image description](https://i.imgur.com/966YdFY.png)

 As shown in the figure, it's composed by two main elements:
-1. Note matrix: the colored pad on the right shows all the notes placed at vertical interval of fifth (musical interval)
+1. **Notes pad**: the colored pad on the right shows all the notes placed at vertical interval of fifth (musical interval), this allows (as explained later in the readme) to show geometric patterns of chords.
+This part is also responsible for triggering sound events: overing over a _hexagonal cell_ will generate a sound with the corresponding note of the _cell_.
+2. **Chords matrix**: the grey colored matrix on the left shows a dictionary of many different type of chords

 To start the code:
 1) Access the repository with App.js file and run on windows CMD "Node app.js".